Ninotchka: Legacy

 In 1955, the musical Silk Stockings, based on Ninotchka, opened on Broadway.
 Written by Cole Porter, the stage production was based on Ninotchka's story and script and starred Hildegard Neff and Don Ameche.
 MGM then produced a 1957 film version of the musical directed by Rouben Mamoulian and starring Fred Astaire and Cyd Charisse.
 Actor George Tobias, who appeared uncredited in Ninotchka as the Soviet visa official, is featured in Silk Stockings as Commissar Markovitch.
 Rolfe Sedan, who portrayed the hotel manager in Ninotchka, appears uncredited as a stage manager in Silk Stockings.
 The MGM films Comrade X (1940), starring Clark Gable and Hedy Lamarr, and The Iron Petticoat (1956), starring Bob Hope and Katharine Hepburn, both borrow heavily from Ninotchka.

 MGM had scheduled Madame Curie as Garbo's next film, but pleased with the success of Ninotchka, the studio quickly decided to team Garbo and Douglas in another romantic comedy.
 Two-Faced Woman (1941) was the result and Garbo received the worst reviews of her entire career.
 It turned out to be her final film and Greer Garson eventually starred in Madame Curie.

+On the review aggregator website Rotten Tomatoes, 95% of 39 critics' reviews are positive.
+The website's consensus reads: "With Greta Garbo proving her comedy chops in the twilight of her career, Ninotchka is a can't-miss classic."

 The Japanese filmmaker Akira Kurosawa cited Ninotchka as one of his favorite films.

 Filipino writer and activist Ninotchka Rosca revealed during a 1966 Philippine congressional hearing that her pen name was inspired by the film.

 Nazi German Reich Minister of Propaganda Joseph Goebbels remarked in his meeting notes on June 9, 1940 that "The German press should go and see the excellent American anti-Soviet film Ninotchka."
 He would later tell multiple German actors that he thought it was one of the best films he had ever seen.
 During the 1948 Italian general election the US State Department encouraged film distributors to show the film as a means of countering the increasingly popular Italian Communist Party.